-- Share of loss of \$2,903,304 from equity accounting of Hudson Greenland in the current period.
-Project expenditures are no longer capitalized in Hudson Greenland's accounts after the deconsolidation of Hudson Greenland from the disposition of its controlling interest as at September 22, 2020. - Net management services income of \$271,746 for provision of operational and management support to the White Mountain Project. - The Company recorded a gain on disposition of controlling interest of \$3,811,129 in the prior year.
+Share of loss of \$4,725,709 from equity accounting of Hudson Greenland in the current period.
+Project expenditures are no longer capitalized in Lumina's accounts after the deconsolidation of Lumina from the disposition of its controlling interest as at September 22, 2020 and Lumina's decision to change accounting estimates.
+The amount of share of loss recognized in the current year was limited to the carrying value of Investment in Associates that remained at the beginning of the period.